lgardaire/IDM_DSL_Polybot/README.md

 To visualise the robot, you have to launch V-Rep and open the appropriate scene.
 To do that, click on *File -> Open scene...* and choose the `polyBotVersusPaintBomb.ttt` file in the `scenes` folder of my project.
+Now go back to your Eclipse application with your `.bot` file and click on the little arrow next to the *Run* button.
+Click on *Run configurations ...* and double click on *Executable model with Gemoc Java engine* on the left tab to create a new Run configuration.
+Put the path of your `.bot` file in *Model to execute* by browsing and choose the Polybot language in the *Languages* section.
+Scroll down and go to the last section.
+Browse the *Main method* and browse the *Main model element path* too (there should be only one for each of them).
 Now, click on the *Run* icon on the Eclipse application with your `.bot` file to watch the robot complete your orders.

 ## My language